What’s your favorite liquid?

 I asked my daughter.
 She said water, but she isn’t well acquainted yet (she’s 2).

 Wait this is a personal finance blog, right?

 Right.
 So when I say “What’s your liquidity?”
 I am referring to liquid in the financial sense of the word.

-It is a term that is often thrown around in the financial services industry but is overlooked when it comes to personal finance.
-With that being said, I believe that grasping the concept liquidity will be helpful as you move along your financial journey.
+Liquidity is a term that is often thrown around in the financial services industry but is overlooked when it comes to personal finance.
+With that being said, I believe that grasping the concept of liquidity will be helpful as you move along your financial journey.

 What is liquidity?

 When we say liquidity, we are not referring to a fluid of some sort.
 Rather, liquidity can be explained as the “ease with which something can be traded for something else”.
 Cash is known to be liquid while an antique car is not liquid (or illiquid).
 Liquidity is also commonly defined as the ability to convert your assets into cash.

 When it comes to determining liquidity, time is important.
 Cash is very liquid because you can convert it into another asset of the same value very quickly.
 Referring back to the example, a shoe collection will take a long time to find a buyer at the price consistent with the actual value.
 If one wanted to convert an illiquid asset quickly, one will have to take a discounted price.

 Liquidity is of particular importance in emergency situations.
 If you find yourself in a bad spot financially, you need to know what you could sell to get cash fast.
 This is plan B if plan A (an emergency fund) doesn’t cover the bill.
 Usually, in these type of situations, you don’t have the luxury to wait months to get cash.

 - Is there a market for this item?